DawidPietrykowski/MindEasy/assets/lessons/cells.md

 Topic: Basics of Cell Structure and Function
 1. Introduction (5 Minutes)

-    Objective: Provide an overview of what the student will learn in the session.
+    Objective: Explain what the student will learn: the basic structure and function of cells.
-    Engagement Question: "Have you ever wondered what the smallest unit of life looks like and how it functions?"

 2. Overview of Cells (10 Minutes)

-    Definition: Explain what a cell is and its importance.
+    Definition: Introduce the concept of a cell as the smallest unit of life.
-    Types of Cells: Differentiate between prokaryotic and eukaryotic cells with simple examples (e.g., bacteria vs. human cells).
+    Types of Cells: Differentiate between prokaryotic (e.g., bacteria) and eukaryotic cells (e.g., human cells).
-    Scale and Visualization: Show images/diagrams of cells under a microscope.
+    Scale and Visualization: Describe what cells look like under a microscope.

 3. Cell Structure (15 Minutes)

-    Cell Membrane: Describe its function as a protective barrier and its role in regulating what enters and leaves the cell.
+    Cell Membrane: Describe its function as a barrier and regulator.
-    Cytoplasm: Explain it as the 'factory floor' where most cellular activities occur.
+    Cytoplasm: Explain its role in hosting cellular activities.
-    Nucleus: Introduce it as the 'control center' of the cell, containing DNA.
+    Nucleus: Introduce it as the control center of the cell containing DNA.
-    Mitochondria: Explain its role as the 'powerhouse' of the cell, generating energy.
+    Mitochondria: Explain its role in energy production.
     Ribosomes: Describe their function in protein synthesis.
-    Other Organelles:
-        Endoplasmic Reticulum (ER): Differentiate between rough ER and smooth ER.
+    Endoplasmic Reticulum (ER):
+        Rough ER: Explain its involvement in protein synthesis.
+        Smooth ER: Describe its role in lipid synthesis and detoxification.
-        Golgi Apparatus: Explain its role in packaging and transporting proteins.
+    Golgi Apparatus: Explain its role in modifying, sorting, and packaging proteins.
-        Lysosomes: Describe their function in waste removal.
+    Lysosomes: Describe their function in waste removal and digestion.

 4. Interactive Activity (10 Minutes)

-    Virtual Tour: Use an interactive 3D model of a cell to explore different organelles.
     Quiz Questions:
         "What is the function of the mitochondria?"
         "Where are proteins synthesized in the cell?"
+        "What is the role of the cell membrane?"
-    Q&A: Allow the student to ask questions and clarify any doubts.
+    Q&A: Allow the student to ask questions and provide explanations.

 5. Real-World Application (5 Minutes)

-    Relate to Everyday Life: Discuss how understanding cells can help us learn about diseases, develop medicines, and comprehend how our bodies work.
+    Everyday Relevance: Discuss how understanding cells is crucial for learning about diseases, medical treatments, and bodily functions.
-    Current Research: Briefly mention exciting advancements in cell biology (e.g., stem cell research or cancer treatment).
+    Current Research: Mention advancements in cell biology such as stem cell research or cancer treatments.

 6. Conclusion and Review (5 Minutes)

-    Summary: Recap the key points covered in the session.
+    Summary: Recap the key points covered.
     Take-Home Message: Emphasize the importance of cells as the building blocks of life.
-    Homework/Next Steps: Suggest a short reading or video to reinforce the concepts learned.
+    Homework/Next Steps: Suggest the student read a brief article or watch an educational video to reinforce concepts.

 7. Feedback (5 Minutes)

-    Student Reflection: Ask the student what they found most interesting or challenging.
+    Student Reflection: Request the student to share what they found most interesting or challenging.
-    Tutor Feedback: Provide positive feedback and areas for improvement.
+    Tutor Feedback: Provide positive feedback and suggest areas for further improvement.